AdamMooers/upsilon/doc/docker.md

 For `NAME` in `hardware`, `opensbi`, `buildroot`:

 1. Run `make $NAME-container` to build the container.
+You usually only need to do this once.
-2. Run `make $NAME-copy` to copy Upsilon's code into the container.
+2. If the container already exists, do `docker container start upsilon-$NAME`.
-3. Run `make $NAME-execute` to build the data.
+3. Run `make $NAME-copy` to copy Upsilon's code into the container.
-4. Run `make $NAME-get` to retrieve the build artefacts.
+4. Run `make $NAME-execute` to build the data.
-5. (Optionally) run `make $NAME-clean` to delete the container.
+5. Run `make $NAME-get` to retrieve the build artefacts.

 If you do not delete the container you can run